 The following day, take out the dough and shape into two even balls.
 Roll into two tight balls, closing any seams.
 Place onto a tray and cover, letting it rest for 1 hour.

 In the meantime, preheat the oven to 550 degrees F. If you have a pizza stone, place it in the oven and preheat it for at least one hour.
-If you don't have a pizza stone, you can also use a baking sheet that has been turned over.
-For the baking sheet, place it in the oven for at 15 minutes to preheat before using.
+If you don't have a pizza stone, you can also use a baking sheet flipped upside down.
+For the baking sheet, preheat it in the oven for 15 minutes.

 You don't need that much cheese for this white sourdough pizza since parmesan is very strong.
 Now comes the tricky part: transferring the pizza onto the stone.
 Using a paddle is, of course, the best tool.
 Use a quick swift movement to slide the pizza onto the stone.
 A little confidence doesn't hurt either.

 Why start in the broiler?
 The broiler will give the dough a head start on the top.
 The pizza stone helps the dough cook on the bottom while the broiler helps the dough on the top.
 After one quick minute, turn off the broiler and turn the oven back to 550 degrees.
 Finish baking for 2-3 minutes or until lightly browned.
-You can cook it for longer if you like more of a crisp.
+You can cook it for longer if you like it more crispy.